immutable/imx-unity-sdk/Assets/ImmutableSDK/README.md

 Load GetStarkKeys.unity and press play.

-You will receive an input field and fetch button, you will need to enter a user ID on IMX, click fetch and the user data field will populate with account keys for that user.
+You will receive an input field and fetch button alongside a pre-populated wallet address on main net.
+Press Get Stark Keys to view the L2 keys for this wallet.
 You have access to an environment toggle to fetch on sandbox or main net.

 ### 3. GetBalance